composablesys/collabs/docs/src/advanced/undo_redo.md

 The paper [A CRDT supporting selective undo for collaborative text editing (Yu, André, and Ignat 2015)](https://members.loria.fr/CIgnat/files/pdf/YuDAIS15.pdf) discusses these in a CRDT context.

-We do not plan to support these directly in Collabs, but if you are ambitious, you could implement them in a custom `Collab`.
+We do not plan to support these directly in Collabs, but if you are ambitious, you could implement them in a custom Collab.